LintonKoch/SQL-Learning/README.md

 127: Insert the following record into the dept_emp table.
 Department number is 5, started on Oct 1, 1997, and contract is open indefinitely.

 131: Create a new department called Business Analysis.
 Register under number d010.

+137: Update all records in departments table with deptartment names of Business Analyis to Data Analysis.